chrultrabook/docs/src/docs/firmware/developer-mode.md

 ---
 # Developer Mode

-Enabling [developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md) is the first step to running an alternate OS on your chromebook!
+Enabling [developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md) is the first step to running an alternate OS on your Chromebook!
 Developer Mode is an alternate mode that all chromeOS devices have that opens up the ability to make unverified changes to the operating system and hardware.

 ::: danger
 Doing this will wipe **all** user data!
 Make backups if needed before proceeding.